TLDR:

 -

-Some customers buy mostly for special occasions, while others buy for everyday self-expression.
+Some customers buy mostly for occasions, others for everyday self-expression.

 -